-Imagine walking on a flat paved trail that winds its way through the woods on a beautiful early fall day.
-Light is filtering through the trees as leaves move gently due to a light breeze.
-The birds are chirping, and squirrels are doing some fancy acrobatics between branches.
-All of a sudden, you start to see signs for the Doll’s Head Trail, and you begin to wonder, “What is that?”
+Imagine walking on a flat paved trail that winds through the woods on a beautiful early fall day.
+Light filters through the trees as leaves move gently due to a light breeze.
+The birds are chirping, and squirrels are doing fancy acrobatics between branches.
+Suddenly, you see signs for the Doll’s Head Trail and wonder, “What is that?”

-Puzzled, you carry on and walk past some boardwalks and a marshy lake that probably has too many snakes that you rather not think about.
+Puzzled, you walk past boardwalks and a marshy lake that probably has too many snakes than you care to think about.
 You make your way down a dirt path but suddenly freeze.

-Sitting on a tree root is a creepy brown-hair doll that looks like it had paint splattered on it.
-An empty glass bottle and a discarded electronic toy are not too many feet away from the doll’s legless body.
+A creepy brown-haired baby doll with splattered paint sits on a tree root.
+An empty glass bottle and a discarded electronic toy are a few feet away from the doll’s legless body.

 You glance to the right and see a sign indicating that you have arrived at the Doll’s Head Trail.
-Debating inside your head, you wonder if you should continue your walk or head back.
-After a few seconds, your curiosity wins over your uncertainty.
-You quickly begin your journey down the Doll’s Head trail before you change your mind.
+Debating, you wonder if you should continue your walk or head back.
+After a few seconds, your curiosity wins.
+Not looking back, you quickly begin your journey down the Doll’s Head trail before you change your mind…

 What Exactly is the Doll’s Head Trail?

-The Doll’s Heat Trail is about 1.6 miles to 2.5 miles roundtrip (depending on the routes and stops you take), and it is probably the most unique walking trail in Southeast Atlanta.
-The trail gets its name from the many discarded doll heads or dolls you find along the route.
-The dolls are repurposed to create art, and you will also find other items used to create these art pieces: thrown-out electronics, jars, car wheels, signs, toys, to name a few.
+The trail gets its name from the many discarded doll heads or parts you find along the path.
+The dolls are repurposed to create art, along with other items: thrown-out electronics, jars, car wheels, signs, and toys, to name a few.

 But Where Do These Unique Items Come From?

-The items are things previously tossed and then found in the woods or washed up from the lakes since flooding occurs sometimes.
-You might even see something from the South River Brick Company, a brick-making factory that used to be on this land in the late 19th century.
-We saw many bricks stacked together, which I assume are from the old factory.
+The items are things washed up from the lakes since flooding sometimes occurs, or they are tossed items found in the woods.
+You might even see something from the South River Brick Company, a brick-making factory that occupied this land in the late 19th century.
+We saw many bricks stacked together, which I assume were from this factory.

-Visitors are encouraged to make their own works of art, but only from items initially found there.
-They ask kindly not to bring in any outside items to create your art.
+Visitors are encouraged to make their own artwork, but only from items found on the trail.
+They kindly ask not to bring in any outside items for repurposing.

 What is the purpose of collecting these items and making them into art?
-In 2011, a local carpenter named Joel Slaton created the Doll’s Head trail when he found many dolls and other abandoned objects in the area known as Constitution Lakes in DeKalb County, Georgia.
-Since this is in Atlanta, there is sometimes runoff of debris in the water, which washes up onto the land.
+In 2011, a local carpenter named Joel Slaton created the Doll’s Head Trail when he found many dolls and other abandoned objects in the area known as Constitution Lakes in DeKalb County, Georgia.
+Since this area is in a major city, there is sometimes runoff of debris in the water, which washes onto the land.

-But what can be seen as trash by some might be another man’s treasure, and he began to take these objects to create art pieces.
-Not only is it an excellent way to repurpose materials, but it also preserves nature and keeps the area clean.
+But what can be seen as trash might be another’s treasure, and he began to collect these objects to create art.
+Not only is it an excellent way to reuse materials, but it also preserves nature and keeps the area clean.

-This trail started as something small and fun but became something much more.
-Today, Joel Slaton and volunteers help keep Doll’s Head Trail clean from trash while encouraging people to embrace their creativity with the objects found.
+This trail started as something small but became much more.
+Today, Joel Slaton and volunteers help keep Doll’s Head Trail clean of trash while encouraging people to embrace their creativity.

-Doll’s Head Trail might not be everyone’s cup of tea, but if you want to go hike or take some photos, I’ve listed information below to help plan your visit.
+Doll’s Head Trail might not be everyone’s cup of tea, but if you want to hike or take photos, I’ve listed information below to help plan your visit.

 Address to Doll’s Head Trail

 The GPS address is 1305 South River Industrial Blvd SE, Atlanta, GA 30315.
-You will see an entrance sign for “Constitution Lakes Park.”
-You will find the Doll’s Head Trail within this park.
+You’ll see an entrance sign for “Constitution Lakes Park.”
+Doll’s Head Trail is found within this park.

 Parking is free.
-We had no trouble finding a spot in the gravel parking lot, but then again, we visited later in the afternoon when there were few people there.
-You will want to make sure you don’t leave valuables in your car.
+We had no trouble finding a spot in the gravel parking lot, but then again, we visited later in the afternoon when few people were there.
+Make sure you do not leave valuables in your car.

 Getting to the Doll’s Head Trail

 It’s a nice flat trail that is relatively easy.
-But I am not going to lie – it did feel slightly eerie walking on this trail; however, I think that was because we didn’t see many people.
-I am used to seeing numerous people on trails at national and state parks, so this was different for me.
+But I am not going to lie – it was eerie walking on this trail; however, I think that was because we didn’t see many people.
+I am used to seeing many people on trails at national and state parks, so the silence was unnerving.

-If you continue past the boardwalks, you will see a narrow, dirt trail surrounded by vegetation.
+If you continue past the boardwalks, you will see a narrow trail surrounded by vegetation.
 It’s not a very long path, and once you reach the end of it, you will see signs indicating that you arrived at the Doll’s Head Trail.

-Another clue that you are near the entrance to Doll’s Head is a creepy brick well.
-Anytime I see wells like this, I automatically think of the movie the Ring, which still terrifies me to this day!
+Another clue that you’re near the entrance to Doll’s Head is a creepy brick well that reminds me of the movie The Ring, which still terrifies me today!

-The Doll’s Head Trail itself is a narrow, dirt trail in most parts.
-You will want to be careful where you step.
-We saw a snake on our way out!
-Luckily for us, it was probably a non-venomous snake, but I rather not find out.
-You will want to especially be careful around the lake as snakes love that area too.
+The Doll’s Head Trail is mostly a narrow dirt trail, and you’ll want to be careful where you step.
+There are snakes, and we saw a long, slithery one in the leaves on our way out.
+Luckily for us, it was a non-venomous snake, and it didn’t seem to notice us.
+Be careful around the lake, as snakes love that area, too.